The border standoff between India and China in Galwan in 2020 was the worst since the 1999 Kargil War between India and Pakistan.

 According to the Ministry of Defence’s annual report, the IAF flew 7831 sorties in all.
 Up to 1730 by fighters (22.7%), 3427 by transport planes (44.9%), and 2474 by helicopters (32.4%) were involved.

-little over 48% of fighter sorties were used for striking operations.
+A little over 48% of fighter sorties were used for striking operations.
 An additional 39% is allocated to Combat Air Patrol (CAP) and Escort missions for the Air Defence.
 The percentage of Recce missions was close to 13%.

 India exposes nuclear bluff by Pakistan

 Pakistan’s frequently-used nuclear threat bluff was revealed, even in spite of Foreign Secretary Shamshad Ahmad’s May 31 statement cautioning that an intensification of the limited confrontation could force Pakistan to use “any weapon” in its arsenal.
-It was once again possible for conventional battle to occur under nuclear cloud.
+It was once again possible for a conventional battle to occur under a nuclear cloud.

 Lessons from Kargil War